microsoft/BotFramework-Composer/docs/rfcs/multi_locale.md

 ##### Issues with current file structure

+"Main" became the convention to note the entry dialog, but I feel this is a heavy constraint and we can reconsider to something more expressive.
+Instead of generating a `/BotName/Main.dialog`, why can't we generate a `/BotName/<BotName>.dialog` as the entry point?

 Representing the .lu and .lg locally with the .dialog file is logical in that it better places the files where they are being used.
 This makes a Dialog directory more portable in a world where Dialogs are not only used in a single bot.
 This file structure is a natural place to graduate to a system where Dialogs hold their own dependencies (.lu, .lg) and can be published or shared outside of the current bot.

 A example downside of this approach is that this distribution of files may not be set up for domain specific work in one of the file-formats.
 One could prefer that all the .lg files exist in its own directly, and all the .lg files exist in its own directory, or all "en-us" files live in an "en-us" directory, and so on.
 Because of the anticipation of a Dialog and its associated content files (.lu, .lg) are intended to be shared via mechanisms currently planned to be built, a structure to imply a tigher binding between .dialog, .lg, .lu is currently the preferred approach.

 ##### Note

-1. This proposal only applies to a filesystem-based storage plugin, and has little bearing on a database-backed store plugin implementation. **It may have merit to choose a structure that better aligns with a database-driven index approach.**
+1. This proposal only applies to a filesystem-based storage plugin, and has little bearing on a database-backed store plugin implementation.
 2. This is ideally the final time we make a significant naming or serialization decision before Composer hits GA.
-If we wanted to, for example, lowercass files and/or directories, this would be the time to do it.
+If we wanted to, for example, lowercase files and/or directories, this would be the time to do it.

 ##### Alternative structures